 - Decrypting content – The receiver has the capacity to decrypt the signal and does so when it receives authorization that the conditions have been met.

 So, in this situation, only subscribers paying their bills and meeting the ‘conditions of access can watch the content being transmitted.
 Pay-TV operators adopted solutions created by CAS vendors to manage content protection and ensure that they and other rights holders could monetize their assets.

 The conditional access (CA) model is still used for transmission of digital video broadcasting over satellite and terrestrial networks, as well as telco IPTV (or “managed IPTV”), although they both have been complemented with digital rights management security for OTT (streaming video over the Internet).

 How conditional access systems work

-One of the major challenges with traditional (legacy) broadcasting is that it is a one-way distribution system.
+One of the main attributes of traditional (legacy) broadcasting is that it is a one-way distribution system.
 Under this system, the satellite or cable feed is distributed to everyone, and the transmitting organization does not receive any feedback regarding who is picking up their feed or what they are doing with it.

 Conditional access systems work by requiring certain criteria to be met before granting a user access to the content.
 Here’s a closer look at how conditional access systems work.

-The transmitter (for example, the pay-TV operator) encrypts their content and provides subscribers with the means to decrypt it via their set-top boxes (STB) aided by some CA-specific messages.
+The broadcaster (for example, the pay-TV operator) encrypts their content and provides subscribers with the means to decrypt it via their set-top boxes (STB) aided by some CA-specific messages.